RetroBazook/SMSPlusPlusEx/README.md

-This is a fork from https://github.com/SukkoPera/SMSPlusPlus.
+This is a fork from https://github.com/SukkoPera/SMSPlusPlus

+Link to the installation page : https://github.com/SukkoPera/SMSPlusPlus/wiki/Installation

 ## Additional Features in the EX Mod Version